Jett Travolta: How & When Did Kelly Preston’s Son Die?

 The actor alleged that he was blackmailed by both the ambulance driver who arrived on the scene, Tarino Lightbourne, as well as by his lawyer, Pleasant Bridgewater.

-The pair were taken to court in a $25m extortion case for allegedly trying to extort money from Travolta, and threatening to release evidence to the media that supposedly showed Travolta’s wrongdoing.
+The pair were taken to court in a $25 million case for allegedly trying to extort money from Travolta and threatening to release evidence to the media that supposedly showed Travolta’s wrongdoing.

-The trial ended in a mistrial due to an error by a politician in the Bahamas, who suggested what the result of the trail was before it had concluded.
+The trial ended in a mistrial due to an error by a politician in the Bahamas, who suggested what the result of the trial was before it had concluded.

-The year he died Jett’s parents created the Jett Travolta Foundation, a charity that helps to provide relief to and assist children with disabilities through financial support.
+The year he died, Jett’s parents created the Jett Travolta Foundation, a charity that provides relief and assistance to children with disabilities through financial support.